 Prepare the roadway geometric design for the project using the design standards and criteria that are most appropriate based on design speed, functional classification, design traffic volumes, right-of-way, and aesthetics.
+The design elements shall include, but not be limited to, the horizontal and vertical alignments, cross sectional elements, roadside safety, intersections and interchanges.
 The design elements shall include, but not be limited to, the horizontal and vertical alignments, lane widths, shoulder widths, median widths, sight distance, clear zone, cross slopes, and side slopes.